100% Free Consultation (432) 233-0813

 Traumatic Brain Injury Lawsuits in Midland, Odessa & Nationwide

-At Arnold & Itkin, our Midland, Texas personal injury attorneys fight for our clients to get the financial recovery they deserve so they can move forward after a catastrophic injury and live the fullest life possible.
-If you or a loved one has suffered from a brain injury due to the negligence of a manufacturer, employer, driver, or another irresponsible party, we want to help you get answers, seek justice, and get the financial compensation you're owed.
+At Arnold & Itkin, our Midland personal injury attorneys are committed to securing the financial recovery clients deserve, allowing them to move forward following a catastrophic injury and live life to the fullest.
+If you or a loved one suffered a brain injury due to negligence by a manufacturer, employer, driver, or another party, we strive to help you find answers, pursue justice, and obtain the financial compensation you deserve.

 Fighting to Get the Best Results